 With household bills and the cost of living continuing to rise, we share how you can cut the costs of your household bills to maximise your budget.
 Additionally, if you want to create a budget but are unsure how to start, we have created a free Budget Planner Spreadsheet that will help you get your finances in order.

 Before you start budgeting, check your income to ensure that you are paying the right amount of income tax and receiving the correct benefits that you are entitled to.
 Checking your tax code and benefits only takes a few minutes and you can find out how to do so in the following articles, 'Check you are paying the right amount of income tax – 2 minutes' and 'Find out what benefits you are entitled to if any – in 6 mins'.

 One of the most expensive and important monthly household bills is your rent or mortgage payment and you could save money on your mortgage by remortgaging.
 Remortgaging is the process of moving onto a better deal either with your existing lender or moving your remaining mortgage amount over to another lender in order to take advantage of a better deal.
+You can also choose a product transfer which is the same as remortgaging with a different lender, but you stay with your existing lender instead.
 Remortgaging can save you money each month, particularly if you are on a Standard Variable Rate (SVR) as this is generally higher than any fixed deal on offer with lenders.
-There are numerous other reasons why you may also wish to remortgage and we share those in our article, '7 reasons to remortgage', we also look at when you should remortgage in our article, 'Remortgaging in 2022 – is now the right time to fix & for how long?'
+There are numerous other reasons why you may also wish to remortgage and we share those in our article, '7 reasons to remortgage', we also look at when you should remortgage in our article, 'Remortgaging in 2023 – is now the right time to fix & for how long?'

 How to save money on council tax